Pampas cat: Characteristics

 The subtypes of Type 2 show variation according to altitude and latitude.
 Only the first subtype occurs in the north (around 20°S and northwards), and only the third type occurs in the far south (around 40°S and southwards).
 In between, the majority are of second subtype, but the first subtype has been recorded as far south as 29°S, and the third subtype as far north as 36°S. At latitudes where both the first and second subtypes occur, the former tends to live in highlands and the latter in lowlands.

 A melanistic phenotype is caused by the addition of a single cysteine residue at position 120 of Agouti-signaling protein.
 This disrupts the four disulphide bonds in the normal protein, altering its tertiary structure and reducing its ability to bind to the melanocortin 1 receptor.

 Taxonomy

 Felis colocola was the scientific name proposed by Juan Ignacio Molina in 1782 for a cat from Chile.
+The subgenus Lynchailurus was proposed in 1851 by Nikolai Severtzov for Felis pajeros Desmarest.